 I believe that the Concept 2 Model D rower is one of the most popular models because of its middle-of-the-road price which appeals to many budgets, and the easy-to-read multi-function monitor.

-However, as I stated earlier, I believe that there are far better rowers and budget models that are every bit as good as the Model D.
+However, as I stated earlier, I believe that there are far better rowers and budget models that are every bit as good as the Model D, if not better.

 If money were no object, I would absolutely buy the Hydrow.
 When compared to the Concept 2 Model D, well, there is NO comparison.